The night before your internship begins, you receive an email from your new boss.

 “What does that mean?” you wonder.

 The closet offers no clues.
 How business is too business, and how casual is too casual?
-As a college student or post-graduate student this is likely your first experience in the workplace.
-The sweatpants and just-rolled-out-of-bed look that got you through your 9 a.m. class will not service you as well at 9 a.m. in the office.
-A business-casual dress code is the growing standard for most real-world workplaces.
+As a college student or post-graduate student, this is likely your first experience in the workplace.
+The sweatpants and just-rolled-out-of-bed look that got you through your 9 a.m. class will not serve you as well at 9 a.m. in the office.
+A business-casual dress code is a growing standard for most real-world workplaces.
 Loosely translated it means not quite a suit, but not quite jeans.
 This leaves much room for interpretation.
 When in doubt, it is best to ask, otherwise…

 Here is a general guideline:

 –Keep it clean, keep it polished.
 The most important thing is that your clothes and body are clean and well-groomed.
 The magic of the most dazzling crystal-encrusted ballgown at the Oscars is easily dashed by sweat rings, a ripped hem, or mustard stains.
 Be sure to inspect clothing for wear and tear.
 Have the appropriate garments washed, dried and ready to go the night before.
 As you get ready in the morning there should be no surprises.
 Give your body extra care as well: Take a shower, wash your hair, trim your nails and use a strong but simple smelling deodorant.
 Don’t go nuts with scents.
 The first thing your new co-workers should notice is your firm handshake and winning smile, not your Victoria Secret body spray.